VivekBhat/oo/README.md

 The Features supported as per the given rubric:

-1) Admin Functions:
+**1) Admin Functions:**

-=> The superadmin can log in, log out, and update his/her profile.
+=> The **superadmin** can log in, log out, and update his/her profile.
 The details given above will work.
 In case they don't please inform one of the contributors, we will reset the db again.

+**(A) To log in as superadmin:**

+	Click on the Log In link on the home page.

+**(B) To log out:**

+	Click on the Log Out link on the portal page.

+**(B) To log out:**

+	Click on the Update Profile link on the portal page.

-=> For creating new admins, we have provided the option to the superadmin to assign/revoke admin privileges instead of creating a new form to create a new admin.
+**=> PLEASE NOTE: For creating new admins, we have provided the option to the superadmin to assign/revoke admin privileges instead of creating a new form to create a new admin. **